-The Queen greeted visitors lining the driveway after alighting from her limousine where some of the Loyalists were waiting.
+The Queen greeted visitors lining the driveway after alighting from her limousine where some of Loyalists were waiting.
 She walked over to the red oak tree and, using the ceremonial spade, placed three scoops of earth around the base of the tree.
 She accepted a bouquet of flowers from a little girl and briefly chatted with visitors lining the front of Rideau Hall before retiring inside.

 Following the ceremony, the Loyalists remained chatting with each other and were greeted by John Baird, MP for Ottawa West - Nepean, a Loyalist descendant himself and a relative of Charles Dufferin (Duff) Roblin, Premier of Manitoba from 1958 - 1967.

-Pictures of the Loyalist party were taken by photographer Frank Scheme a photographer with the magazine Diplomatic and International Canada.
-His photos of the event can be seen on his website, frankscheme.zenfolio.com, and purchased.
-Pictures taken by the Meyerhofs and Richards have been posted to the Sir Guy Carleton website, www.carletonuel.ca/.
+Pictures of the Loyalist party were taken by Frank Scheme a photographer with the magazine Diplomatic and International Canada.
+His photos of the event can be seen on his website, and purchased.
+Pictures taken by the Meyerhofs and Richards have been posted to the Sir Guy Carleton website.
+Additional photographs were submitted by Maura Wilkins and Michel Racicot.